runo-hr/Diction-and-Dictionary-Scrapping/README.md

 Why Beautiful Soup?
 Why not Scrapy, Selenium, Splash, Pandas or Requests-HTML?
 1. Familiarity: As at the time of doing this project, I only had experience with Beautiful Soup and Pandas.
 2. Nature of the project
 Data to scrape - To find out all the words used in a page, one needs to scrape the html content of the page.
-Beautiful Soup is good for parsing HTML.
+Beautiful Soup is good for parsing HTML and XML.
 If the problem statement required scraping just table data, I would go with Pandas.
 Else if the problem statement required that we automatically test the application while scraping it for both HTML and JavaScript data, Selenium would be a good choice.
 If we needed to scrape huge amounts of data, wanted more control with the scraping, and still have the operation be fast, Scrapy would be the choice.